metfar/dailynews/README.md

 - `morning` and `evening` profiles;
 - `--alerts-only` mode;
 - output in **Markdown**;
+- optional `tkinter` GUI frontend with visual navigation;
 - configuration by `config.json`;
 - command line overrides;
 - alert targets by name or coordinates;
 - multiple locations in a single run;
 - source filters by simple policy (`off`, `mixed`, `allowlist`);
+- navigation by date, run time, profile and article inside the GUI;
+- dark card-style rendering for articles and alerts inside the GUI;
 - output to file and/or `stdout`;
 - logging to `stderr` or file;
 - automatic fallback if OpenAI does not respond or has no quota;